 Wind Load is the total force an object receives considering the wind speed and direction the wind blows.
 There are two types of wind loads a building will receive.
 Uplift Load vertical pressures of wind that can cause lifting effects.
-And Lateral Loads involving horizontal pressure, that can cause a building to move off its foundation.
+And Lateral Loads involving horizontal pressure, can cause a building to move off its foundation.
 Lateral loads could cause vertical elements to crack.

 During a hurricane, wind presses against the glass and the load is extreme.
 The amount of pressure our terminal could potentially receive, was what dictated the conditions for the structural calculations.
 This being said, lateral loads will be our concern for this window system.
 Depending on the direction of the wind, this one can produce either positive or negative pressures.
 Positive pressures when it pushes, negative pressures when it “pulls”.

 When wind is exerting a positive pressure onto the face of a structure, the pressures that build up on all the opposing sides create a suctioning effect.
 Therefore, why we say negative pressures are “pulling”.
 In other words, when roofs flew off during Hurricane Andrew back in 1992, it wasn’t because wind was pushing them up, but it was suctioning the roofs off instead.
 How is this even possible?
-With an increase in velocity, a decrease in pressure occurs and the results is a vacuum effect.
+With an increase in velocity, a decrease in pressure occurs and the result is a vacuum effect.
 Apparently, I did not assist any of my physics classes when this concept was explained.
 However, this principle explains why anytime a car rushes past yours in the highway, you feel like it pulls your car towards it.

 Don’t Go Breaking My Window